This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

 This hurricane scale has been in wide use since the 1970s.

 Wind speeds are measured from a height of 33 feet.
-The National Weather Service takes the average sustained wind speed over the duration of one minute.
+The National Weather Service takes the average sustained wind speed over the duration of 1 minute.

 There are 5 categories of wind strength according to the Saffir-Simpson Hurricane Scale.

 While there are several precise types of “damage” thresholds for each wind speed category, for the simplicity’s sake, we will look at the more broad-based kinds of damage expected for each hurricane category:

 Category 1 Hurricane

 Hurricane with sustained wind speeds of 74 mph to 95 mph are classified as Category 1 strength.
 Category 1 hurricanes can cause damage to unanchored mobile homes and some signs.
 Loose outdoor objects (like lawn furniture) can become projectiles and make matters worse, as flying debris can break windows and strike people and cars.
 Trees can also be severely damaged by Category 1 hurricane winds, with large branches breaking and some trees being completely uprooted.
 Power outages may result.

 Category 2 Hurricane

 Category 2 hurricanes have winds of 96 to 110 mph.
 A major problem with Category 2 hurricanes is that winds are strong enough to break power poles, which can in turn create blackouts.
 Category 2 hurricane winds can also cause damage to residential roofs, windows, and doors.
 Even windows in big buildings like skyscrapers can be damaged and broken.

 Category 3 Hurricane

 Any hurricane of Category 3 strength or higher is considered a “major” hurricane.
 A Category 3 hurricane has winds of 111 to 130 mph.
 Along with the type of damage noted above also comes the destruction of some buildings, particularly unanchored or older mobile homes.
 Other small buildings like sheds and detached garages can also be damaged and destroyed by Category 3 winds.
 Blackouts may cover large areas.